2thigh1foot/VSCode-Instructions/README.md

   <img src="urlpaste.png" alt="URL in VSCode">
 </p>

+Your repository will should now be on your computer in the location you chose to clone it!

 #### Committing files

 1. Once we make changes to the files click on the 3rd tab (middle tab) that has the branches.